Plaza99/FantaManager/README.md

 # MongoSoccer
-Project repository for the 'Large Scale and Multi-Structured Databases' course at Università di Pisa
+Project repository for the 'Large Scale and Multi-Structured Databases' course at Università di Pisa A.A: 22-23